Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild: Superior Recipes to Aggregate LLM Knowledge

 \subsection{Model Merging \textit{v.s.} Mixture}

-\paragraph{\uline{Q1:} For a mergeable model zoo, how should we choose between merging and mixture?} When computational resources are limited or the models are relatively homogeneous, merging is almost always a simple and effective method.
+\paragraph{\uline{Q1:} For a mergeable model zoo, how should we choose between merging and mixture?} For limited computational resources and similar models, merging is always a simple and effective method.
 For the domain-specific models, mixture can bring greater improvements.

 Detailed results are presented in Table~\ref{tab:best merging vs. best mixture}. \uline{For \texttt{Which4}~(Domain)}, due to the appropriately designed linear routers, model mixture can fully leverage various domain-specific models, thus slightly outperforming merging. \uline{For \texttt{Which4~(Chat)}}, we adopt the optimal settings from \texttt{Which4~(Domain)} and only change the model zoo.
 Since individual models do not exhibit superior capabilities in a single domain, it is challenging to design suitable routers at a low cost.
 Therefore, mixture performed significantly worse compared to merging.
 Furthermore, although combining the homogeneous models in \texttt{Which4}~(Chat) brings some improvement, we can see that \texttt{Which4~(Domain)} overall outperforms \texttt{Which4~(Chat)}.
 Therefore, increasing the diversity among the models will make a greater contribution to the combined model.